momochi000/pomodoro_arcade/README.md

     one activity timer to their name which is the default Pomodoro.
 Also ensure the default one created by javascript doesn't get added if that database one is present.
+#### Update the demo timer work correctly off of the base timer
+  + Perhaps demo timer should inherit from the base timer.. it needs to not talk to the server
 #### BUG: when the progress bar renders in landscape and phone rotates to portrait
   + The progress bar is broken/shifted to the left
   + Might want to recenter on each render.